 Stenosis means narrowing, and in this condition, the space inside your spinal canal grows narrower, leaving less room for the nerves inside the canal.
 Most stenosis is caused by age-related changes in your spine, like bone spurs or ligament thickening.

 As the canal space shrinks, the nerves inside the canal compress and inflammation sets in.
 The result: chronic back pain, numbness, and weakness in your legs.

 Find relief for your aching back

-Spine Center Atlanta is a leading provider of low back pain treatment, with locations in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur, Georgia.
+Spine Center Atlanta is a leading provider of low back pain treatment, with locations in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur, Georgia.
 Our team is skilled in an array of treatments that can be tailored to the specific cause of your pain, as well as your symptoms, your lifestyle, and other factors.

 Don’t ignore your low back pain.
 To learn how our team can help you find relief for your painful symptoms, book an appointment online or over the phone with Spine Center Atlanta today.